AdriQD/OutOfDistribution-CSDNN/README.md

 CSDNN is a protocol based on the combination of Compressed Sensing (CS) and a deep neural network model, to improve the performance of CS.
 The goal is twofolds:

 1. Thanks to CS algorithm, we can use at most $r d\log d$ correlators (tensor produt of single qubit Pauli operators) to estimate a quantum state with high precision.
 We improve the CS algorithm adding a deep neural network that trains on the CS estimation outputs, in a supervised learning strategy, and improve them.
-In our job, we focused on 4 qubit random Haar states.
-In our job, we employ 30-45 correlators only, instead of the CS theoretical upper amount of 64, and a full amount of 256 thereof.
+In our job, we focused on 4 qubit random Haar states and employ 30-45 correlators only, instead of the CS theoretical upper amount of 64, or the full amount of 256.

 2. We want to extend the supervised denoising approach to a more general usecase, that would allow us to reconstruct states of unknwon mixedness.
 To achieve this goal, we make use of the out-of-distribution (OOD) paradigm.
 In OOd we study the generalization ablity of a network by applying it on data different from the ones used during training.
 In our case, a state estimation task, our DNN model is trained on pure states only, and we analyze how efficient it is in reconstructring state afflicted by depolarization noise of different strength.